Stoozing is all about how to make money from 0% interest periods, but how does it work?

 If you want to start stoozing find a credit card with an interest free period for purchases.

 Stoozing is treating 0% introductory rates on credit cards as interest free loans.
-You then invest this 0% money into high-interest savings accounts.
-Any interest gained after the introductory period ends and the card is paid off is profit.
+You then invest this 0% interest money into a high-interest savings account.
+When the 0% introductory period ends, you pay off the credit card loan and you are left with the profit.

 Stoozing reached its heyday before the 2008 crash when credit was more freely available and interest rates higher.
 Some people were reported to have stoozed balances well into the tens of thousands.